Kattis91/Kattis91/README.md

 Hi there👋 Katya here!

-I have recently completed the Full Stack Software Development Course offered by Code Institute.
-Now that I have finished my studies, I am eager to delve deeper into the world of coding, work together with fellow developers, and contribute towards creating significant solutions.
-I strive to continuously improve my skills both as an individual and as a team player.
+About a year ago, I completed the Full Stack Software Development Course offered by Code Institute.
+Since then, I have shifted my focus to App Development, diving deep into creating mobile applications.
+I’m passionate about building innovative solutions and continuously improving my skills in this exciting field.
+I’m eager to collaborate with fellow developers and contribute to impactful projects that make a difference.

-A decade of experience in Customer Service has sharpened my communication skills, collaborative abilities, and effective problem-solving techniques.
+With over a decade of experience in Customer Service, I bring strong communication, teamwork, and problem-solving abilities to my development work.

 📩 Let's keep in touch!